 Amine Blush can be effectively removed with these Agents:

-- Amine blush should be relatively easy to remove with a little warm water, ordinary soapy water and a sponge.
+- Amine blush should be relatively easy to remove with a little warm, soapy water, and a sponge.

 - More stubborn layers can be removed with a cloth and commercial spirit.